 A good example of this is the different hackathons that companies like HackerEarth organize to help companies meet their recruitment goals with the best talent.

 Based on statistics, students consider their school’s career services as helpful, but they would like them to focus on more services on finding a job or to network with professionals.

-This is your opportunity to be innovative and different from other campus recruitment strategies.
+This is your opportunity to be innovative and different from other university recruitment strategies.

 This is your opportunity to take advantages of platforms such as HackerEarth, and in collaboration with your best partner universities offer training opportunities for students by challenging them with different projects (i.e. coding, developers, etc.).